In our series of Artistic Director blogs, this Monday brings you The Awakening and behind the scenes of being a choregorapher.

 Over the last couple of weeks we’ve been introducing Christian to the material of Chris’ choreography The Awakening.
-An outdoor work created by Chris and the Company for urban spaces.
+An outdoor work created by Chris and the Company for urban spaces in 2014.

 We’ve never hidden the challenges of supporting Chris to make work and we’ve never shied away from the vital role the dancers and myself have had in shaping the work.
 Yet when you lay the process out for scrutiny, we can see that it is quite simply our classic cocktail of collaboration and inclusion.
 So then why do we all feel slightly guilty when pushing Chris to pursue excellence in his work, when offering solutions to movement conundrums and then questioning his notes?

 Well – we are still tiptoeing (or tilting on our back wheels) between trusting Chris’ choreographic vision and not trusting his skill.
 At times we doubt if we are really on an equal platform – so how do we achieve this?
 (That needs another blog.)